DevResults/DevResultsTools/InstanceExport/PowerShell/README.md

 StatusDescription: Service Unavailable
 ```

-- This error message means that our servers might have been temporarily unavailable and the Instance Export script was not able to download the file in the first time.
-Our Instance Export has a retry mechanism that should retry to download the file as soon as the server is available again.
-Our recommendation to solve the issue is: Check the log file after the export run finishes and see if the data/file was succesfully extracted/downloaded.
-If not, try to run the Instance Export again and if the issue persists please contact us through help desk and we will help you with it
+This error message means that the connection to our server was lost temporarily and the Instance Export script was not able to download the file on the first try.
+The script does have a retry mechanism that should download the file as soon as the server connection is reestablished.

+**Recommendation**: Check the log file after the export run finishes and see if the data/file was succesfully extracted/downloaded.
+If not, try to run the Instance Export again and if the issue persists.